gustavopolonio/adopto/README.md

 - [x] supported pet photos formats: JPEG (.jpg/.jpeg) and .png
 - [x] ORG must be identified by a JWT (expiration 10 min) and refresh token (expiration 7 days)
 - [ ] compress pet photo before send to S3
+- [ ] listByCity e2e test is not working on ci => findManyByCity prisma method can't consider accents on the query.
+It's not creating correctly unaccent EXTENSION
+- [ ] the app should handle up to 10,000 concurrent requests without significant performance degradation